vBarbaros/headlines/README.md

 - The Book [Flask: Building Python Web ServicesGareth Dwyer, Shalabh Aggarwal, Jack Stouffer](https://www.packtpub.com/web-development/flask-building-python-web-services) While using the tutorials described in this book, I made the following improvement:
 	1) adapted the overall architecture of the current Flask webapp to a more reusable one;
+	2) handled some potential errors, publisher-dependent (not all of them provide summaries in the feeds, etc...);
-	2) refactored apps components and prepared the necesary files to make it deployable to Heroku in a matter of seconds;
+	2) refactored the app's components and prepared the necesary files to make it deployable to Heroku in a matter of seconds;

 ## To-do
 - Add Unit Tests;